Home » All Posts » Construction Profit Tip #2: Know Your Fully-Burdened Labor Rate

 To begin to analyze the results, we decided to start by focusing on just a single position: Carpenters.

-2. Carpenters in the Blue Company have a higher burden rate of 78.4% so their cost to the company comes to $39.25 ($3.76 per hour difference).
+2. Carpenters in the Blue Company have higher costs, so they have a higher burden rate of 78.4%.
+This means their burdened cost to the company comes to $39.25 ($3.76 per hour difference).

 Determining Fully-Burdened Hourly Employee BILLING Differences…